Painting (Internal) Policy

 - Sand, apply undercoats or any other activities affecting the condition of the surface.

-Before proceeding, the tenant must understand that DCJ Housing does not offer any rental or other rebates for the painting.
-Also, if the property is painted in the future as part of the Planned Works Program, the dwelling will be painted DCJ Housing’s standard colours and their decorative colour will be painted over.
+Before proceeding, the tenant must understand that LAHC does not offer any rental or other rebates for painting.
+Also, if the property is painted in the future as part of maintenance and upgrade work, the dwelling may be repainted with LAHC’s standard colours and their decorative colour painted over.
 In such a situation, the tenant will not be eligible for compensation.

-Tenants should follow the paint manufacturer’s guidelines and also take all necessary precautions to protect the floor covering and their personal belongings.
+Tenants should follow the paint manufacturer’s guidelines and also take all necessary precautions to protect the floor covering.
 Tenants should also clean the affected walls with sugar soap (mild detergent diluted in water) prior to painting and ensure any power outlets and switches are protected.

 Work health & safety and painting

 When undertaking decorative painting, tenants should be mindful of the risks - and follow the manufacturers advice in regards to handling, disposal and fumes associated with the paint.

 4. Legislation and compliance